VirtusLab/git-machete/docs/source/cli/fork-point.rst

   git machete fork-point --unset-override [<branch>]

 Note: in all three forms, if no ``<branch>`` is specified, the currently checked out branch is assumed.
-The branch in question does not need to occur in the definition file.
+The branch in question does not need to occur in the branch layout file.

 Without any option, displays full hash of the fork point commit for the ``<branch>``.